flatpak/flatpak-builder-tools/node/README.md

 options:
-  -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
-                        The output sources file
+  -h, --help            show this help message and exit -o, --output OUTPUT   The output sources file
-  -r, --recursive       Recursively process all files under the lockfile
-                        directory with the lockfile basename -R RECURSIVE_PATTERN, --recursive-pattern RECURSIVE_PATTERN
+  -r, --recursive       Recursively process all files under the lockfile directory with the lockfile basename -R, --recursive-pattern RECURSIVE_PATTERN
                         Given -r, restrict files to those matching the given pattern.
   --registry REGISTRY   The registry to use (npm only) --no-trim-index       Don't trim npm package metadata (npm only) --no-devel            Don't include devel dependencies (npm only) --no-requests-cache   Disable the requests cache --max-parallel MAX_PARALLEL
-                        Maximum number of packages to process in parallel --retries RETRIES     Number of retries of failed requests -P, --no-autopatch    Don't automatically patch Git sources from package*.json
-  -s, --split           Split the sources file to fit onto GitHub.
+                        Maximium number of packages to process in parallel --retries RETRIES     Number of retries of failed requests -P, --no-autopatch    Don't automatically patch Git sources from package*.json -s, --split           Split the sources file to fit onto GitHub.
+  -S, --split-size SPLIT_SIZE
+                        If splitting the sources file, split at this size in KB.
+Default is 49000 KB.
   --node-chromedriver-from-electron NODE_CHROMEDRIVER_FROM_ELECTRON
                         Use the ChromeDriver version associated with the given Electron version for node-chromedriver --electron-ffmpeg {archive,lib}
                         Download prebuilt ffmpeg for matching electron version --electron-node-headers